Is Trip.com Group Limited (NASDAQ:TCOM) stock a better investment at this time?

 Sponsored

-As well, it is important to consider TCOM stock ratios such as price-to-sales, which is currently 8.37.TCOM’s price to book ratio for the most recent quarter was 1.34, resulting in an 2.83 price to cash per share for the period.
+It is also essential to consider TCOM stock ratios like the price-to-sales ratio, which is 9.06 for the last year.TCOM’s price to book ratio for the most recent quarter was 1.37, resulting in an 3.06 price to cash per share for the period.

 How does Trip.com Group Limited (TCOM) stock rate among analysts?
 Buy, sell, or hold?